lolaedun/kindergarten-days/README.md

 #### User story:
-**As a user, I would like to search for current activites that correspond with the current season.**
+**As a user, I would like to have a simple and easy to understand dashboard of my weekly activities.**

 * **Plan**
-My plan is to create an activities page that loads up activities for the current month.
-There should be a search button that allows to search ahead of time or back in time.
+My plan is to create an easy to understand dashboard of activities for the month separated into weekly blocks.
+Each block will have 5 types of activities for the week.

 * **Implementation**
 The activities are separated on a weekly basis and the current month is displayed when user is logged in.
 The activities for each week are also colour coded in an accordion style to make it easier to identify the type of activity as well as to read more information on the activity.